 Ovarian reserve refers to the quantity and quality of oocytes available to a woman at any given time.
-There is an inverse relationship between age and ovarian reserve; that is, the older the egg, the lower the reserve and the quality of those eggs.
+There is an inverse relationship between age and ovarian reserve; that is, the older the woman, the lower the reserve and the quality of her eggs.

 If the ovarian reserve is good, the chances of achieving a pregnancy are high.
 On the other hand, if the woman has a low ovarian reserve it will cause a fertility problem.

-If you would like more information, we recommend that you continue reading the article: What is ovarian reserve and how does it affect fertility?
+If you would like more information, we recommend continuing your reading with this article: What is ovarian reserve and how does it affect fertility?

 The luteal phase is one of the phases of the female menstrual cycle that occurs between the day of ovulation, caused by an LH peak, and the last day before menstruation.

-Luteal difunction is also known by the name of corpus luteum insufficiencyand it is exclusively ovarian dysfunction or caused by endocrine diseases such as thyroid disorders or hyperprolactinemia.
+Luteal phase disfunction, also known by the names luteal phase deficiency (LPD) or corpus luteum insufficiency, can be exclusively an ovarian dysfunction or caused by endocrine diseases such as thyroid disorders or hyperprolactinemia.